 We have built our company through a singular focus on being the primary solution for Apple in the enterprise.
-Through our long-standing relationship with Apple, we have accumulated significant Apple technical experience and expertise that give us the ability to fully and quickly leverage and extend the capabilities of Apple products, operating systems, or OSs, and services.
+Through our longstanding relationship with Apple, we have accumulated significant Apple technical experience and expertise that give us the ability to fully and quickly leverage and extend the capabilities of Apple products, operating systems, or OSs, and services.
 This expertise enables us to fully support new innovations and OS releases the moment they are made available by Apple.
-This focus has allowed us to create a best-in-class user experience for Apple in the enterprise and grow to more than 40,000 customers deploying over 17 million Apple devices in more than 100 countries and territories as of June 30, 2020.
+This focus has allowed us to create a bestin-class user experience for Apple in the enterprise and grow to approximately 38,500 customers deploying 16 million Apple devices in over 100 countries and territories as of March 31, 2020.

 We sell our Software-as-a-Service, or SaaS, solutions via a subscription model, through a direct sales force, online and indirectly via our channel partners, including Apple.
 Our multidimensional go-to-market model and cloud-deployed offering enable us to reach all organizations around the world, large and small, with our software solutions.
 As a result, we continue to see rapid growth and expansion of our customer base as Apple continues to gain momentum in the enterprise.
-Our customers include many highly recognizable brands and organizations including Apple itself, 8 of the top 10 Fortune 500 companies, 7 of the top 10 Fortune 500 technology companies, 24 of the 25 most valuable brands (according to the Forbes Most Valuable Brands rankings) and 10 of the 10 largest U.S. banks (based on total assets).
+Our customers include many highly recognizable brands and organizations including Apple itself, 8 of the top 10 Fortune 500 companies, 7 of the top 10 Fortune 500 technology companies, 24 of the 25 most valuable brands (according to the Forbes Most Valuable Brands rankings), and 10 of the 10 largest U.S. banks (based on total assets).
 Our focus on customer success and innovation has resulted in a Net Promoter Score that significantly exceeds industry averages.
 For further discussion on our Net Promoter Score, see "Market and Industry Data".